apcro/munin-plugins/cpu-per-core/README.md

 CPU-per-core
 ============

-This is a modification of the original Munin plugin `CPU-per-core` written by [Matija Grabnar](http://www.matija.si/system-administration/2014/04/01/a-munin-plugin-to-monitor-each-cpu-core-separately/) to operate without needing JSON (or caching to disk)
+This is a modification of the original Munin plugin `CPU-per-core` written by [Matija Grabnar](http://www.matija.si/system-administration/2014/04/01/a-munin-plugin-to-monitor-each-cpu-core-separately/) to use Storable for caching instead of JSON

 Installation
 ------------